nickvee/Piranha.Bootstrap/README.md

 PiranhaCMS Bootstrap Template
 =================

 A Twitter Bootstrap template for PiranhaCMS.
-The idea behind this i basically to show you how to extend PiranhaCMS to cater for Bootstrap style navigation.
+The idea behind this is to show you how to extend PiranhaCMS to cater for a Bootstrap style navigation.

 https://github.com/tidyui/piranha